 Deep Dish Apple Pie

-- 8 cups or more of peeled sliced apples
+- 8 cups peeled apple slices

 - 2 Tablespoons orange juice